Skip to content

 • Experimental confirmation, peer review, and expert approval are separate records; they are not implied by the framework alone.

-• The Everything Equation is a mathematical closure schema, not a slogan that one line replaces all physics.
+• The Everything Equation is a mathematical closure schema from the broader programme, not a theorem of the seven-paper sequence and not a slogan that one line replaces all physics.

 • Engineering implementation, physical deployment, and applied models are future work unless a specific public record says otherwise.